vasumahesh1/txnModal/README.md

 ##### modalWrapperClass
 Class for the Wrapper on which animation is performed.
 Use this If you want to add some extra CSS Classes for other JQuery or CSS needs.

 ---

+##### overlayWrapperClass
+Class for the Overlay which is Appended at the same level as the Modal.
+Use this If you want to add some extra CSS Classes for other JQuery or CSS needs.

+---